themimi974/Qres_GUI/README.md

    Begin by cloning the repository or downloading the ZIP from GitHub.
    `git clone https://github.com/themimi974/Qres_GUI.git`
 2. **Prepare Your Files:**
-   Ensure that Qres_GUI.exe and QRes.exe (if not included, download it from the official QRes source) reside in the same folder.
+   Ensure that QRes.exe reside in the same folder.
 3. **Launch the Application:**
-   Simply double-click on Qres_GUI.exe to start the interface and begin adjusting your screen resolution.
+   Simply double-click on shortcut.py to hate the taskbar shortcut.

 **How to Use**
 - Upon launch, the interface presents you with a list of available screen resolutions.